 One of the most visited U.S. zoos — the San Diego Zoo — is situated in Balboa Park and houses thousands of animals.
-It’s run by the San Diego Zoo Wildlife Alliance that offers an array of interesting exhibits.
+It’s run by the San Diego Zoo Wildlife Alliance which offers an array of interesting exhibits.
 If you plan on visiting the zoo to see its diverse animal collection, our San Diego Zoo Parking Guide is going to help you get there!
 Find out ticket information and main public parking options, as well as a few tips and tricks to finding affordable car parking alternatives.

 How Much Are Tickets to the San Diego Zoo?